Professor Catriona Pennell

 In March 2017, I began work as PI on the AHRC-funded 'Teaching and Learning War Research Network: Education and Modern Conflict in an International Comparative Perspective', an interdisciplinary project that runs for two years and explores, over a series of four events, questions relating to the relationship between education and the transmission/reception of cultural memory messages of the two world wars.

-As of January 2021, I am Co-I on four externally funded projects:
+Since January 2021, I have been Co-I on the following externally funded projects:

 - AHRC-funded 'Reflections on the Centenary: Learning and Legacies for the Future', which is investigating the impact of events marking the centenary of the First World War across UK communities and internationally, led by Professor Lucy Noakes (Essex) [2017-2021] @Reflections1418